Let's Hear It for the Dogs: Musical style and arrangements

 Let's Hear It for the Dogs is characterized by heavy utilization of electric guitars and drums, with certain tracks incorporating strings ("Tuesday Afternoon") and horns ("Then Again").
+The album's opening track "You Built Me Up" has a heavy sound that Mark Holmes of Metal Discovery likened to the duo's roots in 1970s punk rock; band member Craig Reid acknowledged that although he thought the "punk" element had "always been" in their music, it was more noticeable on that song.

 Critical reception

 Marcy Donelson of AllMusic praised Let's Hear it for the Dogs, observing that "after ten studio albums, they still bring intensity to their down-to-earth, grandly lilting, [...] spirited output".

+Songwriting Magazines Duncan Haskell praised the album, stating that the duo's "gift for original writing remains undiminished".

+Legacy

+The album track "Then Again", noted for its emotionally-charged subject matter referencing Jimmy Savile and the BBC sexual abuse cases, was ranked at No. 8 on Dig!s 2022 list "Best Proclaimers Songs: 10 Fiery Classics From The Reid Brothers".